great-expectations/great_expectations/CONTRIBUTING.md

     -rP -vv
     ```

     Some benchmarks take significant time to complete.
-In the previous example, only the `test_taxi_trips_benchmark[1-True-V3]` benchmark is run, and the output should appear similar to the following:
+In the previous example, only the `test_taxi_trips_benchmark[1-True-V3]` benchmark runs.
+The output should appear similar to the following:

     ```console
     --------------------------------------------------- benchmark: 1 tests ------------------------------------------------------